It’s Easter and what’s better than homemade mayonnaise, that goes perfectly together with all those wonderful eggs?

 I don’t eat a lot of mayo.
 However, when I eat it, then it usually doesn’t come straight from the store.
 I have been making my own mayo for many years.
 However, I haven’t put the recipe here because I thought it’s so simple that I don’t need it here.
 But looks like I’m wrong and some of you would like to get my mayo recipe.
 So here you go 🙂

 The recipe is super simple.
 However, there are some simple rules you need to follow to get the right mayo consistency.
 One important step is that you can’t move the stick blender around the jar before the bottom starts to get thicker.
-The other rule is that you have to use a tall and narrow jar that’s wide enough for stick blender.
-Also, to get the perfect taste you need to use a lighter oil, which doesn’t have a strong flavor or you will get a little bit weird taste.
+The other rule is that you have to use a tall and narrow jar that’s wide enough for a stick blender.
+Also, to get the perfect taste you need to use a lighter oil, which doesn’t have a strong flavour or you will get a little bit weird taste.

 Olive Oil Mayonnaise

 - 3 egg yolks

 - 2,5 dl extra light olive oil (not with strong taste and it’s very important to use a light oil because otherwise, you’re going to get some weird taste for your mayo)